BBC: Since 2011

-In 2016, the BBC Director General Tony Hall announced a savings target of £800 million per year by 2021, which is about 23% of annual licence fee revenue.
-Having to take on the £700 million cost for free TV licences for the over-75 pensioners, and rapid inflation in drama and sport coverage costs, was given as the reason.
-Duplication of management and content spending would be reduced, and there would be a review of BBC News.
-In 2020, the BBC announced a BBC News savings target of £80 million per year by 2022, involving about 520 staff reductions.
+In 2020 the BBC announced a BBC News savings target of £80 million per year by 2022, involving about 520 staff reductions.
 The BBC's director of news and current affairs Fran Unsworth said there would be further moves toward digital broadcasting, in part to attract back a youth audience, and more pooling of reporters to stop separate teams covering the same news.
 In 2020, the BBC reported a £119 million deficit because of delays to cost reduction plans, and the forthcoming ending of the remaining £253 million funding towards pensioner licence fees would increase financial pressures.